 Before we moved into the shack, we were still dreadfully unemployed and had high hopes of completing just a couple of little projects.
 The first “quick” project was removing the texture from the ceilings in the bedrooms.

-Textured ceilings was a genius idea from the ’80’s, ensuring all shitty drywall jobs were perfectly disguised.
+Textured ceilings was a genius idea from the ’80’s, ensuring all horrendous drywall jobs were perfectly disguised.
 The type of texture on our ceilings was in the same family as popcorn ceilings but more closely resembled a topographical map found in every elementary school’s library.
 Each bedroom had every rocky mountain peak represented at least 1000 different times.
-In today’s modernity, texture is looked down upon as we prefer all rooms to be surgery-ready in terms of whiteness, sterile-ness, and starkness.

 Basically, it had to go.

 Googling this issue, every blog said you need to REALLY wet the ceilings.
 I borrowed my dad’s poison-sprayer for weeds, you know, the one in the garage with the gallon jug and a little hose and you pump it.
 I rinsed it once, deciding to be a little risky, and filled it full of water.
-I laid down a sheet of 8 dollar plastic (we hadn’t yet committed to the Costco version of the endless plastic reel – one of many examples of throwing in the towel of any sort conservation effort), hauled the world’s ricketiest ladder out of the basement, and got to work!
+I laid down a sheet of plastic, hauled the world’s ricketiest ladder out of the basement, and got to work with nothing but hope and positivity!

 I did this in each bedroom by myself as Nathan started working (PTL AMIRIGHT?! we were down to just 100 smackers – meaning we spent our last 100 dollars on one hundred tubes of smackers chapstick – coca cola flavor).